752963e64/upgraded-spoon/README.md

 And from my personal training long ago...
 I 100% prefere muxing sockets than threading them.

+THis tool is so well done that it would be very unfortunate to stand on this limitation... where everything restart with the cost of initialisation.

 ## My HTTP RFC?

 1xx - Rare novelty response code.